Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial12.md

 In the next investigation, you will learn more about the **for** loop and learn how to use the **while** loop for **error-checking.**

-## INVESTIGATION 2: ADDITIONAL LOOPING STATEMENTS
+## Investigation 2: Additional Looping Statements

 In this investigation, you will learn more about the **for** loop and learn how to use the **while** loop for **error-checking**.